Jialuli-6/Project1_frontend/README.md

 3. Open a browser and access http://localhost:3000</br>
 4. Verify functionality:</br>
-• Click the homepage button to enter the research dashboard
+• Click the homepage button to enter the research dashboard</br>
-• Click "View Network Graphs" to view network visualizations
+• Click "View Network Graphs" to view network visualizations</br>